Pediatric Orthopedic Surgeons treating Skewfoot

 Skewfoot appears common in young children and gets better as they age.
 In adults, incorrect foot stress or unstable shoes are common causes.
 However, inflammatory conditions or injuries may also contribute to this condition.
 As with many congenital birth defects, skewfoot can also arise from inherited traits that cause instability or misalignment in the developing foot.
 It’s important to note that there is nothing parents could have done to prevent this condition; it simply occurs during development, and parents are not to blame.

 Sometimes, a child may be born with only a portion of the misalignment, with the rest developing later as the body adjusts weight and posture to compensate.
-Again, neither the child nor the parents are at fault if skewfoot progresses or changes over time.
+Again, neither the child nor the parents is at fault if skewfoot progresses or changes over time.

 The precise etiology of Skewfoot or Serpentine Foot has been the subject of several conflicting and varying observations.
 Skewfoot or Serpentine Foot has been seen after extended casting for the treatment of Metatarsus Adductus.